-Research and compare share trading platforms to find one that offers the best features and price.
+Research and compare share trading platforms to find one that offers the features that suit you and a competitive price.

 Investing in shares can be a great way to generate wealth and diversify your portfolio.
 Whether you’re saving for your retirement, or looking to increase your wealth, buying and selling shares on the stock market can help you realise your financial goals.

 Of course, you’ll need in-depth knowledge of the share market and the right trading skills to have any success, plus you’ll also need to use the services of a share trading platform.